PHOENIX-MEDIA/magento2-helm/README.md

 This guide and the `values_gke.yaml` file are configured for the *magento.phoenix-media.rocks* example domain.
 You will need to update a few lines as described in [this section](https://github.com/PHOENIX-MEDIA/magento2-helm#updating-domains-magento_cloud_-variables-and-values-files).

 ## Changelog
-### [2.7.0] - unreleased
+### [2.7.0] - 2024-02-20
-- Allow customer annotations and labels
+- Allow custom annotations and labels in all resources
+- Add Horizontal Pod Autoscaler (HPA) and Pod Disruption Budget (PDB) for Magento workload
 - Add support for sidecars in Magento deployments
-- Add extra manifest to deploy additional objects
+- Add extra manifest to declare additional objects
+- Updated Magento2 to v2.4.6-p4 with PHP 8.2 support
-- Updated Opensearch, Varnish and imgproxy charts
+- Updated Opensearch (default), Varnish and imgproxy charts
-- Don't deploy xdebug service if not enabled
+- Fixed: Don't deploy xdebug service if not enabled
-- Don't deploy RBAC for RabbitMQ
+- Fixed: Don't deploy RBAC for RabbitMQ
-- Removed GKE managed-cert template.
+- Changed: Removed GKE managed-cert template.
 Use new extra-manifest instead.
 - Added GH action for linting and testing the chart
-- Fixed chart-releaser for automated publishing
+- Fixed: chart-releaser for automated publishing
 - Kubernetes 1.26-1.29 compatibility

 ### [2.6.1] - 2023-04-28